ejordan1/HairSalon/README.md

 ## Support and contact details

-_If there are unknown unknown bugs please contact Emerson at emerz21@gmail.com_
+_If there are unknown bugs please contact Emerson at emerz21@gmail.com_

 ## Technologies Used